H2CO3/Sparkling/doc/stdlib.md

 3. Array handling
 -----------------

-Certain functions in the array library require that their argument be **sortable** – that is, it must only contain consecutive integer keys in the range `[0, array.length)`.

-Similarly to the functions of the string library, most array functions are implemented as methods on array objects:
+Similarly to the functions of the string library, most array functions are implemented as methods on array objects.

     nil sort(array arr [, function comparator])